timothywong731/geospatial_optimization/README.md

 -   `geospatial_optimization.optimization`: Contains the core optimization algorithms for sensor placement.
 -   `geospatial_optimization.plotting`: Provides functions for visualizing operational areas, sensor placements, and coverage.
 -   `geospatial_optimization.helpers`: Includes utility functions used across the project.
+-   `geospatial_optimization.mobile_optimization`: Tools for selecting scanning
+    positions and planning routes for moving sensors.
+See `mobile_demo.ipynb` for a short example.